Michael Gove: Member of Parliament: 2005–2010

+Gove won the "Rising Star Award" at the February 2006 Channel 4 political awards.
+He criticised the then-Labour government for its introduction of the Empty Properties Rating Bill, because he viewed it as a damaging tax, especially during an economic downturn.
+He also criticised Labour's top-down housing targets, a policy from the 2000s where the central government imposed mandatory housebuilding quotas on local councils.

-On 2 July 2007, Gove was promoted to the Shadow Cabinet as Shadow Secretary of State for Children, Schools and Families (a newly created department set up by Gordon Brown), shadowing Ed Balls.
+On 2 July 2007, Gove was promoted to the Shadow Cabinet as Shadow Secretary of State for Children, Schools and Families, shadowing Ed Balls.
 In the role he advocated the introduction of a Swedish-style education voucher system, whereby parents would choose where their child would be educated, with the state paying what they would have cost in a state school.
 He also advocated Swedish-style free schools, to be managed by parents and funded by the state, with the possibility that such schools would be allowed to be run on a for-profit model.

-Prior to the 2010 general election, most of Gove's questions in Commons debates concerned children, schools and families, education, local government, Council Tax, foreign affairs and the environment.
+Gove occasionally contributed to the right-leaning Standpoint magazine.
+He contracted swine flu during the 2009 influenza pandemic.
+In January 2010, he gave up his column for The Times, in keeping with a policy governing Shadow Cabinet activity laid down by David Cameron at that time.
+Many of his questions in Commons debates prior to the 2010 general election concerned children, schools and families, education, local government, Council Tax, foreign affairs, and the environment.
+At the 2010 general election, Gove was re-elected, winning an increased majority of 17,289, and with an increased vote share of 57.6%.